Cubic Yards Calculator

 Area (ft²) = π × r²

-And then, multiply the area obtained by the depth or height of our object, getting the volume.
+We then multiply this base area by the object's depth or height to find the total volume.

 Volume (ft³) = Area × Depth

-The result is volume expressed in cubic feet.
+The result is the total volume expressed in cubic feet.

-Let's look at an example from the field of landscape design.
-We have a circular area for an ornamental rock garden with a diameter of 10 feet.
-We want to fill it with a 2-inch layer of gravel.
+Let's look at an example from a landscape design project.
+We are building a circular ornamental rock garden with a diameter of 10 feet.
+We want to fill this area with a 2-inch layer of gravel.

-First, we must determine the area by multiplying the number π (3.14) by the diameter divided by 2 squared.
+First, we determine the area by multiplying π (3.14) by the squared result of the diameter divided by 2.

 Area (ft²) = π × (Diameter / 2)² = 3.14 × (10 / 2)² = 3.14 × 25 = 78.5 (ft²)

-This calculation will result in an area of 78.5 square feet.
+This calculation gives us a base area of 78.5 square feet.

-Then we convert the depth measurement from inches to feet (2 inches equals 0.166667 feet).
+Next, we convert our depth measurement from inches to feet (2 inches equals 0.166667 feet).

 Volume (ft³) = Area × Depth = 78.5 × 0.166667 = 13.0833595 (ft³)